-Dissipation is spending of marital funds on a purpose not related to the marriage.
-The most typical forms of dissipation include gambling, abusing alcohol, paying for pornography or prostitution, or spending monies on a girlfriend or boyfriend.
-Dissipation only occurs once your marriage is broken (irreparable).
-If dissipation is proven in your divorce matter, then you are entitled to reimbursement from the party dissipating assets.
+Dissipation is the expending of marital funds on a purpose not related to the marriage.
+Abusing alcohol, gambling, paying for pornography or prostitution, or spending monies on a girlfriend or boyfriend are all common examples of dissipation.
+Dissipation only occurs once your marriage is beyond repair (irreparable).
+You are entitled to reimbursement from the party dissipating assets if dissipation is proven in your divorce matter.

 Contact Our Schaumburg Family Law Firm

 Do you have more questions on dissipation?
 Please contact our Schaumburg IL law firm for more information and to schedule a consultation with Robert M. Kaplan.

 There are a lot of last-minute details that pop up when you’re in the throes of wedding planning; however, prenuptial agreements in Rolling Meadows shouldn’t be left to the last minute.
 When you are planning a prenuptial agreement, you will want to consider the following during the process: